kitminty/WebMintyRepo/README.md

-# FragmentedRepo
+# WebMintyRepo
-The Repository for the fragmentedcat.com website
+The Repository for the kitminty.com website